jannis-baum/bachelor-thesis/chapters/2-annotation-server.md

 database\label{er-diagram}](images/as-database.pdf)

 The `medications` module is responsible for all data regarding drugs.
-It stores this data by maintaining a drug table in the Annotation Server's database.
-This table is initialized by loading and saving all relevant data from the
+It stores drug data by maintaining a table in the Annotation Server's database.
+This table is initialized by loading and saving all relevant data from the \gls{drugbank}
-\gls{drugbank} XML file.
-This data consists of drug names, descriptions, synonyms and \glspl{rxcui}, which are unique identifiers given by the National Library of Medicine's standardized drug nomenclature RxNorm [@liu_rxnorm_2005] Once the drug table is initialized, the Annotation Server provides GET endpoints to retrieve information for one or multiple drugs along with the option of applying filters.
+XML file.
+The saved data consists of drug names, descriptions, synonyms and
+\glspl{rxcui}, which are unique identifiers given by the National Library of Medicine's standardized drug nomenclature RxNorm [@liu_rxnorm_2005].
+Once the drug table is initialized, the Annotation Server provides GET endpoints to retrieve information for one or multiple drugs along with the option of applying filters.

 The `phenotypes` module maintains all the phenotypes \gls{cpic} offers guidelines for in its phenotype table.
 These phenotypes are defined by a gene symbol such as *CYP2D6* and the effect variants with this phenotype have on the gene, i.e. a gene result such as *Normal metabolizer*.
-Aside from these identifying properties, some additional data \gls{cpic} provides about phenotypes is also stored.
+Aside from these identifying properties, some additional \gls{cpic} data about phenotypes is also stored.
 The `phenotypes` module exposes no dedicated endpoints as it is only used in relation to the `guidelines` module.
-The loading of phenotype data from \gls{cpic}'s \gls{api} is invoked by the `guidelines` module when it initializes its own data.

 The `guidelines` module keeps \glspl{guideline} in relation to phenotypes and drugs in its guidelines table.
 This data is initialized by loading all of